ShootingKing-AM/Obsidian_to_Anki_wiki/Config.md

 * Deck - the default deck every card produced by this script goes into.
 Overridden by TARGET DECK (see [syntax](#syntax))
 * CurlyCloze - explained in [[Cloze-formatting]]
 * GUI - allows you to enable/disable the GUI of the script.
 See [[Command line usage]]
-* Regex - Toggle regex mode to be on or off by default.
 * ID Comments - Toggle whether or not card IDs are wrapped in a HTML comment.
 Wrapping IDs in a HTML comment makes them invisible on 'preview' mode, which can make notes look cleaner.
 * Add file link: Whether you want to append a link to the associated obsidian file.